top of page

 Weekly Publications and Printable Versions

 Maritime authorities publish Notices to Mariners on a weekly basis.
-These are accessible in printable formats, facilitating mariners' ability to access and reference the latest marine navigation safety updates.
+These are accessible in printable formats, facilitating mariners' ability to access and reference the latest marine navigation updates.
 Weekly NtM publications encompass a broad spectrum of topics, including corrections to nautical charts, navigational warnings, and changes to aids to navigation.

 A weathered nautical chart on a wooden table, alongside a compass and a pair of binoculars